-Tamara Jordan, DO, MLS (ASCP), has overcome numerous adversities in her life to get to the point where she is today in her career.
-But her path was anything but straightforward.
+Tamara Jordan, DO, MLS (ASCP), has overcome numerous adversities in her life to get to the point where she is today.
+Her path was anything but straightforward.
 Jordan and her two siblings grew up in a single-parent home in Flint, Mich.
-During her senior year in high school, she was a victim of a gunshot wound to the abdomen—an experience that would eventually lead her to pursue a career in the medical field.
+During her senior year in high school, she was a victim of a gunshot wound to the abdomen—an experience that would lead her to pursue a medical career.
 During her freshman year at Michigan State University, she became pregnant; as a single parent, she attended school full-time while holding a full-time job.

 “My experiences were certainly different from most of my colleagues,” she said.